 Several injured and homes destroyed as tornadoes sweep through Texas and Oklahoma

-Several injured and homes destroyed as winter storms send tornadoes through Texas and Oklahoma

 At least five people have been injured and several homes destroyed in Texas and Oklahoma after severe thunderstorms swept through the states.